north-road/slyr/docs/src/user_guide/tools.md

 Converts ESRI LYR or LYRX files to the "SLD" format (Styled Layer Descriptor).
-This feature simplifies the process of sharing and utilizing symbology between different GIS software, allowing for direct conversion of ESRI symbology for use in Geoserver or Mapserver.
+This feature simplifies the process of sharing and utilizing symbology between different GIS software, allowing for direct conversion of ESRI symbology for use in Geoserver or MapServer.

 ![LYRX ](../images/lyrx_qml.png)